-- 4. Support integration of academic skills into CTE programs and programs of study.
-5. Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators.

-S 6.
-Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. □ Not Applicable
+- S. Plan and carry out elements that support the implementation of CTE programs and programs of study and that result in increasing student achievement on performance indicators. - 🗵 6.
+Develop and implement evaluations of the activities carried out with funds under this part, including evaluations necessary to complete the local needs assessment and the local report. - □ Not Applicable

-Narrative 7: Early College
+Narrative 7: Early Postsecondary Credit Opportunities

-Early College Narrative
+Early Postsecondary Credit Narrative